Glossick/akasha/akasha/docs/getting-started.md

 ### Learning from Text

-The `learn()` method extracts entities and relationships from natural language:
+The `learn()` method creates a document node, extracts entities and relationships from natural language, and links them together:

 ```typescript
 const result = await kg.learn(